 Colonel Moultrie first commissioned the Liberty Flag in 1775, as an inspiration for militia personnel defending Sullivan Island from attacks by the British Royal Navy.
 The original flag likely did not include the word "Liberty," as there is no mention of the word in Colonel Moultrie's notes.
 During the revolutionary war, some soldiers carved the word, "Liberty" into their gorgets as a fashionable modification.
 The word Liberty may have been added to the crescent/gorget after the battle as a symbol of this and at some point, the design was likely modified again to feature the word, "Liberty" more prominently.

-The Fort Moultrie flag was flown in the successful American defense of Sullivan's Island against the British navy in June, 1776.
+The Fort Moultrie flag was flown during the Revolutionary War, when the Americans successfully defended Sullivan's Island against the intrusion of the British navy in June, 1776.
 This involved a 10-hour siege in which British ships pounded Fort Moultrie and the surrounding land on the Island.
 The fort was successfully defended, mainly by South Carolinian militiamen, including Moultrie's 2nd South Carolina Regiment who were able to cause the British forces to withdraw, which preserved colonial control over Charleston.
 Famously, the flag was shot down during the battle, however, Sergeant William Jasper ran out into the open, risking his life to grab the flag and raise it again as a symbolic gesture to motivate his forces.